 - The contractor may not operate any machinery outside the demarcated area. - All vehicles and equipment must be routinely inspected for fuel and oil leaks and kept in good working order and serviced regularly.
 Leaking equipment must be repaired immediately or removed from the Site.
 When servicing equipment, drip trays must be used to collect the waste oil and other lubricants.
 Drip trays must also be provided in construction areas for stationary plant (such as compressors) and for "parked" plant (such as scrapers, loaders, vehicles).
 Drip trays will be kept free of water that will float the oil to the overspill.
-All drip trays/bungs to attain a 120% capacity of the plant fuel/oil capacity. - Where practical, all maintenance of plant and machinery on Site must be performed in workshops.
-If it is necessary to do maintenance outside of a workshop area, the Contractor must obtain the approval of the Engineer and the ECO prior to commencing activities. - Appropriate 2.5 kg (minimum requirement) dry powder SABS approved and service certified firefighting extinguisher must be a mandatory item on all vehicles working and moving on or off the construction site. - The servicing, repairs, and maintenance of all construction machinery must take place at the designated service and maintenance yard and not along the proposed new road construction route.
+All drip trays/bungs to attain a 120% capacity of the plant fuel/oil capacity. - Appropriate 2.5 kg (minimum requirement) dry powder SABS approved and service certified firefighting extinguisher must be a mandatory item on all vehicles working and moving on or off the construction site. - The servicing, repairs, and maintenance of all construction machinery must take place off site.